-Onboarding at Kapiche is a high-touch process that depends largely on the needs of each customer and the datasets each customer uses to collect feedback from their customers.
+Customer onboarding at Kapiche is a high-touch process.
+It depends largely on the needs of each customer and the datasets each customer uses to collect feedback from their customers.

 Typically, the goal is to get a new customer up and running in 30 days (though some companies can complete onboarding in less than a week).

 The three stages of a typical customer onboarding journey at Kapiche are:

 The biggest challenge was navigating the different responsibilities within the team to maximize efficiency and avoid any overlaps.
 The best way to do this, Tami recommends, is by understanding the workflows and having different parameters for different responsibilities.

 Knowing where each team member’s time is spent and identifying the areas that need specialization can help identify exactly how the team needs to grow.

 To dig deeper into adoption, the Kapiche team worked on developing a Product Engagement Score.
 To do this, they focused on:

 For three months, Tami spent two hours every week manually validating users on a spreadsheet using the FullStory tool to pull the metrics of each customer and pop them into different elements of the product.

 This was later refined into a dashboard that pulls different metrics for each customer to analyze them at both company and user levels.